-Hardly any other city has such a convoluted and complicated history as Berlin – so it’s no wonder that there are some places here that are said to be haunted and spooky.
-We have followed the rumors and summarized some of the city’s scariest but also most exciting stories!
+Hardly any other city has such a convoluted and complicated history as Berlin – so it’s no wonder that there are several lost places here that are said to be haunted and spooky.
+We’ve followed the rumors and compiled some of the city’s scariest but also most exciting stories!

 Haunted monastery